UpsyJr/RaspberryPiFullyCompatibleWithScripts/README.md

 ```bash
 sudo systemctl status apache2.service
 ```
-To check if there is not errors going on and everything is working perfectly
+To check if there are not errors going on and everything is working perfectly

 Then there is a strange thing, that we have to mod out html folder ( or any other web browser directory ) to exectue py scripts by writing:
 ```bash